How to Write a Resume According to Science in 2023

 Expert Hint: A report by the NYU Steinhardt has shown that the relationship employees develop with their boss is the single most important indicator of their professional satisfaction.
 In your management resume skills section, don’t forget to include soft skills showing how deeply you’ll care for your teams’ satisfaction.

-But so do most job seekers on their resumes!
+Most job seekers lie on their resumes!
 They just can’t help but embellish their accomplishments.

 To make your manager resume stand out, show off some of your verifiable wins in an extra resume section.